smartcontractkit/solana-starter-kit/README.md

 export ANCHOR_WALLET='./id.json'
 ```

-Now you are ready to run the Node.JS client:
+Now you are ready to run the Node.JS client.
+Be sure to pass the program ID obtained from the previous steps by using the --program flag. linking to the json file containing the account that owns the program:

 ```
-node client.js
+node client.js --program $(solana address -k ./target/deploy/chainlink_solana_demo-keypair.json)
 ```

 The client will generate a new account and pass it to the deployed program, which will then populate the account with the current price from the specified price feed.
 The client will then read the price from the account, and output the value to the console.